JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Chicago.md

       - Charlie Dohm
       - Hugh Miner
 genres:
-Description: "*Chicago*, a raucous and iconic Broadway musical, tells the story of Roxie Hart, a housewife and nightclub dancer, and Velma Kelly, a vaudeville star, both accused of murder in 1920s Chicago, and their pursuit of fame and celebrity! "
+description: "*Chicago*, a raucous and iconic Broadway musical, tells the story of Roxie Hart, a housewife and nightclub dancer, and Velma Kelly, a vaudeville star, both accused of murder in 1920s Chicago, and their pursuit of fame and celebrity! "
 ---

 ### Musical numbers